 The HSDCI serves students from Eaton and Ingham counties.
 Below is a list of the school districts we currently serve.
 Students enrolled in the HSDCI must be enrolled in one of these qualifying high schools to be eligible for the High School Diploma Completion Initiative.
 Students that successfully complete their required course plan will receive a diploma from their host (Ingham or Eaton county) high school.
-Graduates are honored by HSDCI at the end of each LCC semester at a graduation celebration hosted on LCC's West Campus.
-High school diplomas are processed and awarded by the student's Ingham or Eaton county host high school.
+Graduates are honored by HSDCI at the end of each LCC semester at a graduation celebration.
+High school diplomas are processed and awarded by the Ingham/Eaton county host high school.

 - Ingham Intermediate School District